guetgs/PriceYourHorse/Timeline.md

 	- [ ] Use missing value predictor class to fill these values

 ### Due Saturday, Nov 21
+- [ ] Update the details page of the web-application
 - [ ] Polish all functions and github repo
 - [ ] Final polish on web application and powerpoint presentation